danielsqtang/Data-Ingestion-Shellscript/README.md

 # Data-Ingestion-Shellscript
-Practice project for automating ETL.
+Practice project for automating ETL using the northwind database.

 Order of shellscripts to be placed into Oozie Workflow